CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise2.md

    ![](../media/ex2img8.png)

+     >**Note:** If the **Add vector search to this search resource** option was grayed out in the previous step, you may see different values in this pane.
+Please ignore them and continue with the lab.

 1. In the **Data connection** page, check the **API Key (1)**, click on **Next (2)** and click on **save and close**.

    ![](../media/ex2img9.png)